CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 There is one more filter configuration, [csrfWebFilter](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/9bcc8bbfcce0c77c9c106f42b01601e71cc07b12/backend-for-frontend/src/main/java/io/cynicdog/backendforfrontend/config/SecurityConfig.java#L43), to be registered for handling CSRF tokens since we are using the reactive core of Spring WebFlux for our web server.
 Reactive repositories won't save the token unless there is a subscription to the result, so we need to subscribe to the token-recognition behavior.

-Now that we have configured the gateway server, let's move on to the React UI project.

 ### 2.2.
-React: Authentication Flow User Interface
+Keycloak as a Identity Brocker

+Now that we have configured the gateway server, it's time to follow and understand the journey of OAuth2 authentication flow with Keycloak as a identity brocker.

+The first stop is the React UI project.

 React is where we write the entrypoint of OAuth2.
-Here's the script:
+Here's the very trigger of the authentication flow, where users click a login button on UI :

 ```javascript
 const LoginButton = () => {